 Hanna felt that she lacked the necessary entrepreneurial experience.
 Running a business is not like working for a company.
 The reality of running or starting a business as opposed to working is very different.

 The coaching session at DISCOVERY helped her to align her goals.
 She had a successful coaching session with YJ and she was comfortable to share her aspirations and fears in running a business.
 Read more about her Discovery experience here.

-Betsy’s Salon: From Humble Beginnings to Fulfilling a Dream
+Betsy: From Humble Beginnings to Fulfilling a Dream

 Identifying the Issues

-First was its locale.
-The salon was situated in an area with at least 3 other shops offering similar services at very competitive prices.
-The neighbourhood’s residents were of older age, many of whom were retirees who did not have the financial means to justify “luxurious indulgences”.
+First was its location.
+The salon was located in an area with at least 3 other shops offering similar services at very competitive prices.
+The estate also housed mostly older folks who did not have the financial means to justify “luxurious indulgences”.
 It was estimated that only 25% of her clients were working adults with higher spending power, but were not using her services regularly either.

 Creating a Workable Plan